Why Is Estate Planning Important for Unmarried or Childless Seniors?

 Many prefer that someone they trust, like a close friend, inherit their property rather than a distant relative.
 Others wish to leave their assets to a charitable organization they care about as a legacy.
 By creating an estate plan, you can ensure that your assets go to a specific religious, educational, or other institution of your choice.
 It all starts with having a properly executed will.

-These and many other matters aren’t covered by a will or Massachusetts intestate laws.
-Instead, they are best addressed through a durable power of attorney, health care proxy, and advance directive, which ensure your wishes are followed during incapacity.
+These important issues aren’t covered by a will or Massachusetts intestate laws.
+They’re best addressed through tools like a durable power of attorney, health care proxy, and advance directive.

-What Is the Best Trust for a Single Senior?
+What Is the Best Trust for an Unmarried or Childless Senior?

-At Surprenant & Beneski, our attorneys possess extensive knowledge of various trusts and their unique purposes.
-We work closely with single seniors to create trusts that are not only advantageous but also tailored to their individual financial situations and specific goals.
+At Surprenant, Beneski & Nunes, P.C., our attorneys work closely with unmarried, widowed, and childless seniors to create trusts tailored to their unique financial situations and goals.
 Whether you’re looking to protect assets, provide for loved ones, or support charitable causes, we’ll guide you in selecting the best option for your needs.
-Here are some of the trusts we often recommend and draft for our single senior clients.

 Revocable Living Trust

-A revocable living trust allows you to maintain control over your assets during your lifetime while specifying how they should be managed and distributed if you become incapacitated or upon your passing—without court involvement.
-It helps you avoid the delays and expenses associated with probate, ensuring a smoother transition.
-Additionally, it keeps your financial affairs private, as probate is a public process.
-This type of trust is flexible, allowing you to modify or revoke it as your circumstances or wishes change.
+A revocable living trust allows you to maintain control over your assets during your lifetime while specifying how they should be managed and distributed if you become incapacitated or upon your passing, without court involvement.

 Asset Protection Trusts